 Andrew B Samuel

-Since the start of the pandemic, Mr. Samuel has been deeply involved in advising clients on the CARES Act, the Main Street Lending Program and the Paycheck Protection Program.
+During the COVID-19 pandemic, Andrew was deeply involved in advising clients on the CARES Act, the Main Street Lending Program and the Paycheck Protection Program.
+He is the Content Director of the American Bar Association’s Banking Law Committee.
 He has also received acknowledgments for his work on academic publications in the areas of bank regulation, systemic risk and resolution regimes.